 Since 2008, extreme weather has displaced 22.5 million people.
 Immigrants are leaving flooded coastlines, drought-stricken farmlands, and areas of extreme natural disasters.
 By 2050, climate change will force 700 million people to emigrate.

 Immigration at the U.S. border will only increase as global warming destroys crops and leads to food insecurity in Latin America.
-Almost half of Central American immigrants left because there wasn't enough food.
+Almost half of the Central American immigrants left because there wasn't enough food.
 By 2050, climate change could send 1.4 million people north.

 The airline industry may be next as extreme weather affects the jet stream.
 In 2019, an ice storm in Canada combined with a heat wave in Florida made the jet stream speed up.
 It sent a Virgin Atlantic Boeing 787 hurtling across Pennsylvania at a record 801 mph.
 As the jet stream further destabilizes, it could create more turbulence and airline crashes.
 Extreme weather and rising sea levels caused by global warming endanger 128 military bases.